0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 **WRONG !**

-Let's make it, finally, print "**hello world**" !
-We are this close !
+Let's finally print "**hello world**" !

 ## 14 : Hello, World !
+(Hardware)

-How does one make a cpu say hello world ?
+How does one make a CPU say "**hello world**" ?
 We'll use UART to send text data to a terminal on a host computer !

-Well, we'll use an ip for that of course because I don't wanna drive an output pin though pure software and drivers (maybe later, but not now), nor I want to make my own IP for this as vido already has one :

-=> **The UART-LITE IP !**
+Well, we'll use an ip for that of course because I don't wanna drive an output pin though pure software and drivers (maybe later, but not now), nor I want to make my own IP for this as vivado already has one : **The UART-LITE IP !**

 So let's drag and drop it to our SoC, while begin careful to map the addresses well and note them down to make sure we can set it as non cachable.